ppy/osu-wiki/wiki/Tournaments/LMS/Shift_2/en.md

 ## Organisation

-The Taiko LMS: Shift Cup 2 is run by various community members.
+The Taiko LMS: Shift Cup 2 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |